 The Local E-MEM Module is part of an ME Stripe and is organized into two sections, the mode area (left), with supporting buttons and status display, and two rows of function buttons (right) for mode selection and effects control (Figure 72).
-For more information about using E-MEMs, see E-MEM Operations on page 173.
+For more information about using E-MEMs, see E-MEM Operations on page 181.

-Introduced in Kayenne 2.0, Bank buttons BNK 0 - BNK 3 have been added to the Local E-MEM Modules (right side of keypad) to provide faster access to banks (Figure 72).
+Bank buttons BNK 0 - BNK 3 in the Local E-MEM Modules (right side of keypad) provide faster access to banks (Figure 72).
 A single press of the button delegates to the bank indicated, a DPOP of the button takes you to the bank indicated + 4, e.g. one press for Bank 0, DPOP for Bank 4.
 The highest bank available is Bank 7 (DPOP of BNK 3 button).
 The buttons will be unlit for Banks 8 and 9.
 A DPOPed selection high tallies cyan (blue) color.